Best pancakes to make with your grandchildren

 With Pancake Day just around the corner on 25 February, it is a great opportunity for grandparents and their grandchildren to enjoy some quality time together.

-You can have lots of fun making pancakes together and the great thing about this activity is that if you’re less able and rely on aids such as brand-new walk in showers, this is a non-strenuous activity.
+You can have lots of fun making pancakes together and the great thing about this activity is that if you’re less able and rely on aids such as brand-new walk in showers and baths, this is a non-strenuous activity.

 Read on to find out the best recipes to sweeten up your pancake day, from classic crepes to more alternative mixtures.